[Updated Aug 6, 2021]

 Beautiful bodies of water like Lake Nottely and Lake Trahlyta offer boating, fishing, swimming, and more.
 A short hike from the latter will lead you to the captivating cascades of Trahlyta Falls.

-Blairsville is also home to Helton Creek Falls and Meeks Park, where you can kayak the Nottely River, explore Butternut Creek, or experience a variety of fun festivals that are held throughout the year.
+Blairsville is also home to Helton Creek Falls and Meeks Park, where you can kayak the Nottely River, explore Butternut Creek, or experience a variety of delicious restaurants and fun festivals that are held throughout the year.

 3. Dahlonega GA

 The hub of the town has beautiful 19th century buildings and a myriad of arts, local shops, and great restaurants.
 It also offers some of the most highly acclaimed wineries, vineyards, and tasting rooms in the state.

 Adventure seekers can explore captivating mountain vistas and tumbling waterfalls in the Chattahoochee National Forest, or kayak/canoe in the Chestatee or Etowah Rivers.